-The elevation data presented was collected on March 14, 2017, at the end of the winter season.

-The sand beach fronting the parcel extends 50 to 110 feet from the 0-foot contour at local mean sea level (LMSL) to the seawall's backstop.
-Beach profiles in the western area (Transect 7), middle area (Transect 5), and eastern area (Transect 3) have active beach face, or foreshore, slopes of 1V:5H (Figure 1-5), 1V:8H (Figure 1-6), to 1V:8H (Figure 1-7), respectively.
-The berm crest in the profiles is around +8 feet in elevation, with a narrow berm sloping upward to the backstop for the seawall.
-The nearshore is predominantly a sand field in the middle of the cove.
+The elevation data presented was collected from the site visit to investigate beach condition on May 11, 2023.
+The sand beach fronting the parcel extends 35 to 80 feet from the 0-foot contour at local mean sea level (LMSL) to the seawall's backstop, from east to west respectively.
+Beach profiles in the western area (Transect 7), middle area (Transect 5), and eastern area (Transect 3) have active beach face, or foreshore, slopes of 1V:10H (Figure 1-5), 1V:10H (Figure 1-6), to 1V:12.5H (Figure 1-7), respectively.
+The berm crest in the profiles is approximately +8 feet in elevation on average.